JairoLedezma/React-Kafka-Camel-Integration/README.md

 # React-Kafka-Camel-Integration

-This repository contains all the project files required to run React App with full end-to-end communication to a Back-end Service with a Kafka Message Broker in-between and a proxy server setting in between the React App and Kafka Cluster.
+This repository contains all the project files required to run React App with full end-to-end communication to a Back-end Service with a Kafka Message Broker in-between and a proxy server sitting in between the React App and Kafka Cluster.

 ## Table of Contents
   - [Repository Structure](#-repository-structure)